pushmeproductions/gitmaster/README.md

 # GITMASTER

 "It is the year 3000.
 Organic lifeforms battle for freedom against their robot overlords.
 The Version Control wars have been raging since before you were born.
-You are the most recent in the line of Gitmasters, and have been captured after your defeat in the most recent Merge Conflict.
+You are the last in the line of Gitmasters, and have been captured after your defeat in the most recent Merge Conflict.
 You awaken in a cell…"